5-year BS-MCS Program

 All application materials must be submitted by the deadline of March 15th.
 Applicants who do not have a completed application by the deadline will not be considered for that term's program entry.

-- Staring in 2017, applications for the B.S./M.C.S. program must be submitted through the university's Online Application system.
+- Starting in 2017, applications for the B.S./M.C.S. program must be submitted through the university's Online Application system.
 Please select "Computer Science - BS/MCS" as the "Degree Name".

 - Please review and follow Application Process & Requirements to submit your application.